dehisre01/bronner-heideltime-annotation/README.md

 pip install requirements.txt
 ```

-After placing all XML files in the `data` folder, start the `main.py` script by typing the following command in your console:
+Create a folder called `data` on the toplevel and place all the XML files you'd like to annotate there.
+Start the `main.py` script by typing the following command in your console:

 ```python
 python3 main.py